andersonh-uta/LASI2024/README.md

 # LASI2024
 Notebooks and materials for LASI 2024 workshop.

+All content in this repository is made available under an MIT license.
+See the `LICENSE` file for the full terms.

 # Running notebooks in Google Colab

 You'll need a Google account to run code in Google Colab, but you get free access to GPUs to run code on.